 That maxim holds true as a military leader.
 It is obvious through the eyes of your subordinates.

-Personal leadership skills of any Air Force member can (and should) be improved through training, education, and experience.
+Personal leadership skills of any Department of the Air Force member can (and should) be improved through training, education, and experience.
 As a flight commander, this is one of your most important jobs.
 To do this, you need to pay attention to, and develop, your individual flight members’ knowledge, skills, and abilities.

 This lesson provides a quick look at the flight commander as a “talent enabler” responsible for developing flight members as productive members of the force.